jessehansen/magicbus/README.md

 #### Sender(broker, options)

-Creates a new instance of producer with the specified options.
+Creates a new instance of `Sender` with the specified options.

 * `broker` is an instance of the `Broker` class, configured for connection to your desired endpoint
 * `options` is an optional collection of publishing options